 Do I need an advisor?

 Because students can often register themselves via the Web, they may think that they do not need an advisor.
 However, they do.
-Advisors help students to navigate through the requirements of the core curriculum and make the most beneficial course selections for their majors and/or for transferring to four-year schools.
+Advisors help students to navigate through the requirements of the core curriculum and make the most beneficial course selections for their pathways and/or for transferring to four-year schools.
 Advisors can also help to detect and resolve problems.
 Academic requirements change yearly and advisors keep up with those to make certain that students are informed.
 ALWAYS speak with an advisor before registering.

 Who is my advisor?

-Many faculty members do in-class advising each term, providing information about core curriculum and major requirements and other pertinent topics as well as answering questions.
+Many faculty members do in-class advising each term, providing information about core curriculum and pathway requirements and other pertinent topics as well as answering questions.
 In addition, GHC provides an event every term at each instructional site called Early Bird Advising that is focused on long-term academic planning to insure that students can accomplish their program or transfer goals efficiently.

 How do I register?